 If you have questions feel free to contact the Western SARE office.

-Western SARE offers grants in five categories.
-The 2015 Calls for Proposals are available.
-The five categories are described here.
+Western SARE offers grants in five categories which are described here.

 Western SARE grantees may request a no-cost extension for their project if it will not be completed by the project end date.
 Grantees are encouraged to make their requests at least two months before the project's original end date.
 Read more about how to make this request.